Matthew Batchelor

 James Holder

 Dr James Holder’s research focuses on understanding how post-translational protein modifications are used to facilitate both local and global changes within the cell, particularly within the cell cycle.
 In 2019, James completed a Wellcome Trust funded PhD under the supervision of Professor Francis Barr.
-This work centered on establishing how the rapid series of events that comprise mitosis and mitotic exit were ordered to ensure successful completion of cell division.
-Following this, he began a postdoctoral research position with Dr Ivan Ahel investigating the role of ADP-ribosylation in a variety of cellular contexts.
-In his current postdoctoral position, based at the University of Oxford with Dr Fanni Gergely, James will use a variety of cell biological and proteomic techniques to dissect the function of Aurora-A in space and time throughout the cell cycle.
+This work centred on establishing how the rapid series of events that comprise mitosis and mitotic exit were ordered to ensure successful completion of cell division.
+Following this, he began a postdoctoral research position with Dr Ivan Ahel, investigating the role of ADP-ribosylation in various cellular contexts.
+In his current postdoctoral position, based at the University of Oxford with Dr Fanni Gergely, James will use various cell biological and proteomic techniques to dissect the function of Aurora-A in space and time throughout the cell cycle.

 Jennifer Miles

 Dr Jennifer Miles studied for a PhD with Cancer Research UK, awarded by University College London.
-Following this, she moved to the University of Leeds to work as a PDRA with Prof Andrew Wilson and Dr Thomas Edwards on the structural characterisation of inhibitors of Protein-Protein interactions.
-After this she undertook a PDRA with Prof Paul Taylor, establishing his research group at Leeds.
+Following this, she moved to the University of Leeds to work as a postdoctoral researcher with Prof Andrew Wilson and Dr Thomas Edwards on the structural characterisation of inhibitors of Protein-Protein interactions.
+After this, Jennifer undertook a postdoctoral research position with Prof Paul Taylor, establishing his research group at Leeds.
 In her most recent role, she has been undertaking structural studies for the CRUK Manchester Institute DDU with Prof Richard Bayliss, based at the University of Leeds.

 Isha Mohan

 Isha is a first-year PhD student funded through an sLoLa studentship.
-Isha is co-supervised by Dr Takashi Ochi and Professor Richard Bayliss and is working on understanding the structural bases of protein-protein interactions.
-Isha graduated from Queen Mary, University of London in 2021 with an MSci in Biochemistry.
+Isha is co-supervised by Dr Takashi Ochi and Professor Richard Bayliss and works on understanding the structural bases of protein-protein interactions.
+Isha graduated from Queen Mary, University of London, in 2021 with an MSci in Biochemistry.
 Her undergraduate research project in the Pearce group focused on fibroblast-derived matrix models at the Barts Cancer Institute.
-For her masters project, in the Darbari group, she developed a multi-protein complex model of Mce proteins.
+For her master’s project, she developed a multi-protein complex model of Mce proteins in the Darbari group.

 Jack Roberts

-Jack is a first-year PhD student, working under the supervision of Professor Colin Johnson, Dr Darren Tomlinson and Dr Claire Smith.
-The focus of his project is the design and use of Novel genetic and cell biology tools to modulate the protein-protein interactions of Aurora kinase A; this centers around the use of Affimer technology.
-Jack graduated from the University of Liverpool with a Master of Research (MRes) degree in Advanced Biological Sciences supervised by Professor Lu-Yun Lian researching the Protein-Protein and Protein-Ligand interactions of Cyclophilin D – a key mitochondrial protein.
-Prior to this Jack studied Biochemistry at the University of Wolverhampton, graduating in 2020.
+Jack is a PhD student working under the supervision of Professor Colin Johnson, Dr Darren Tomlinson and Dr Claire Smith.
+The focus of his project is the design and use of Novel genetic and cell biology tools to modulate the protein-protein interactions of Aurora kinase A; this centres around the use of Affimer technology.
+Jack graduated from the University of Liverpool with a Master of Research (MRes) degree in Advanced Biological Sciences supervised by Professor Lu-Yun Lian, researching the Protein-Protein and Protein-Ligand interactions of Cyclophilin D – a key mitochondrial protein.
+Before this, Jack studied Biochemistry at the University of Wolverhampton, graduating in 2020.

 Chloe Shingler